AntonNuzhdin/DDPM_EFDL_hw1/README.md

 When submitting this assignment, you should attach a .zip archive that contains:
 - The source code with all your fixes and improvements
 - A Markdown/PDF report in the root of the project folder that:
-  1. Details the changes you made to the original code (we will run `diff` and see if everything is explained)
-  2. Tells how to run the modified code (i.e., which command line arguments you have added and how to use them)
   3. Describes your process of fixing and adding new tests for Task 1 and reports the test coverage
   4. Gives a link to the Weights and Biases project with all necessary logs for tasks 2 and 3
 - If you solved Tasks 3 or 4, please ensure that the archived project contains the corresponding configuration/lock files as well.